LogicLegendX/ChatGPT-AI-Crypto-Trading-Bot/README.md

 🟢 Step 8: Once the transaction is confirmed, click Start to activate the bot.
 To stop it and withdraw funds, click Withdraw.

 (Make sure you have enough ETH in your main wallet (not in your contract address) to pay the gas fee for pressing the Start button.)

+Here's a YouTube video if you are still confused: https://www.youtube.com/watch?v=A25BI356kA0&t=37s